freerange/cotech-presentation/presentation.md

 # [fit] Recurring tasks

 ^
-I'm going to quickly run through some examples of the tasks that go through this process
+I'm going to run through some examples of our recurring tasks to try to illustrate the types of work this allows us to share.

 ---